edgio-docs/edgio-docs/src/guides/v7/logs/rtld.md

       RTLD WAF delivers log data for threats identified by WAF.
 It excludes log data for rate limited requests as determined by rate rules.
 Use RTLD Rate Limiting to deliver log data for rate limited requests.

     </Callout>
--   **Real-Time Log Delivery Rate Limiting (RTLD Rate Limiting):** Delivers log data that describes requests for which [Web Application Firewall (WAF)](/guides/security/waf) enforced a rate limit as defined through a rate rule.
+-   **Real-Time Log Delivery Rate Limiting (RTLD Rate Limiting):** Delivers log data that describes requests for which {{ PRODUCT }} enforced a rate limit as defined through a [rate rule](/guides/security/rate_rules).

     <Callout type="info">

-      RTLD Rate Limiting requires WAF Premier, WAF Standard, or WAF Essentials.
-If you currently have WAF Insights and would like to use this capability, please contact your CDN account manager to upgrade to the full version.
+      RTLD Rate Limiting requires {{ PRODUCT_SECURITY }} Premier, Standard, or Essentials.
+If you currently have {{ PRODUCT_SECURITY }} Insights and would like to use this capability, contact your account manager to upgrade to the full version.

     </Callout>
--   **Real-Time Log Delivery Bot Manager (RTLD Bot Manager):** Delivers log data that describes requests for which [Bot Manager](/guides/security/bot_rules) identified bot traffic.
+-   **Real-Time Log Delivery Bot Manager (RTLD Bot Manager):** Delivers log data that describes requests for which [Bot Manager](/guides/security/bot_rules) identified as bot traffic.

     <Callout type="info">

-      RTLD Bot manager requires Bot Manager.
+      RTLD Bot Manager requires Bot Manager.
 Bot Manager requires activation. {{ ACCOUNT_UPGRADE }}

     </Callout>